(Future) Capital Crescent Trail

 Montgomery County and the State of Maryland have committed to building the Capital Crescent Trail as an integral part of the Purple Line light-rail project.
 CSX Railroad owns or controls right-of-way that is critical for both the Purple Line and the trail.
 The MTA concept for the Purple Line aligns the Purple Line tracks alongside the west side of the CSX tracks.
 The CCT will be aligned along the east side and must use CSX owned or controlled right-of-way at several critical choke points – at the Woodside Mews parking lot, under the 16th Street bridge, and at Metro Plaza at Colesville Road.

 CSX is negotiating right-of-way and operating issues for the Purple Line project with the Maryland Transit Administration (MTA).
-CSX has a long-standing corporate policy of not selling any right-of-way for a trail alone, but MTA is asking CSX to make an exception to its “no trail” policy for the joint Purple Line transit/trail project.
-It is much more likely that CSX will make an exception to its “no trail” policy for a large state (MTA) joint project than it ever would for a county stand-alone trail project.
+CSX has a long-standing corporate policy of not selling any right-of-way for a trail alone, but MTA has asked CSX to make an exception to its “no trail” policy for the joint Purple Line transit/trail project and CSX has agreed provided a 50′ setback is provided between the trail and the near CSX track.
+MTA has stated that it can adjust its design to meet this requirement.
+It is unlikely that CSX would make this exception to its “no trail” policy for a county stand-alone trail project.
 The Purple Line is our best hope for completing the CCT into downtown Silver Spring as a good quality off-road trail.

 Aerial views of the planned transit/trail alignment at key points in the CSX corridor are available at www.purplelinemd.com.